AndreLion/whatfontdoihave.com/README.md

 If you are looking for some specific font but it's not in the default font list.
 Please type the font name in search bar and press "Detect Font".
 Then you will get the result of whether it's supported in your browser.

-Or you can also contribute the new font name by creating a pull request for [default font list](https://github.com/AndreLion/whatfontdoihave.com/blob/master/assets/fonts.js).
+Or you can also contribute the new font name by creating a pull request for [default font list](https://github.com/AndreLion/whatfontdoihave.com/blob/master/fonts.js).
 Once it's accepted, all users will start detecting this new font.

+Technical Specification
+====

+- [x] Universal Javascript web application
+- [x] React & ES6
+- [x] Material Design for UI
+- [x] AppCache & Local Storage for offline usage
+- [x] Webpack for wrapping up everything above
+- [x] Nginx for serving static assets and routing backend service
+- [x] Koa for backend service
+- [x] Mongo DB for data persistance
+- [x] Heroku pipeline for CI/CD and staging